USS Indianapolis: Men of Courage: Development

-On December 17, 2013, Hannibal set Mario Van Peebles to direct the film, while Patriot Pictures would finance and Rionda Del Castro would produce along with Michael Mendelsohn.
+On December 17, 2013, Hannibal set Mario Van Peebles to direct the film, and Patriot Pictures would finance and Rionda Del Castro would produce along with Michael Mendelsohn.
 The studio (Hannibal) had developed the film in five years by consulting the survivors of the disaster, including the US Navy and the US Coast Guard.
 The US Navy helped with the completion and finalization of the last draft of the script.